 It is important to note that the elimination phase is not a permanent diet.
 It is a therapeutic approach to give your body time to heal and to be able to identify certain food triggers.
 The goal is to reintroduce a wide variety of nutrient-dense foods back into your diet.
 After 30 – 90 days on the elimination phase (sometimes longer) and ideally once symptom-free, the reintroduction phase starts.
 Sometimes reintroductions can start even if you are not symptom-free.
 Again, this is highly individual and it is, therefore, crucial to work with a health care professional.
 He or she can help you determine when you can reintroduce foods or treat underlying issues that diet and lifestyle alone cannot help with.
 Once you can start reintroductions you try foods one by one and monitor your body for reactions for a couple of days.
 If the food you tested doesn’t trigger any symptoms you can incorporate it back into your diet.
 If it does you take it out and wait for your symptoms to disappear.
 The reintroduction phase is done in a very specific way as outlined in this article.
 Foods that tend to be less problematic are reintroduced first.

 Even though the autoimmune protocol is a powerful tool that has helped many people with symptoms and even remission of their autoimmune disease, it is important to note, that you should never stop taking your medications without the supervision of your doctor.
 Depending on your specific condition, it is possible that you will be medication-free, but it is NOT a failure if you have to continue taking medication, especially if organ damage has already occurred.
 The goal is for you to be able to have the best quality of life and medications can play an important part for many people with autoimmune diseases.
 You and your doctor will determine what the best course of action is for you.

-If you need help with AIP compliant substitutions to make your life easier, make sure to download my free ebook “Quick and Healthy”.
-All recipes are AIP or AIP adaptable.
+If you need help with AIP compliant substitutions to make your life easier, make sure to download my substitution chart.